 The Company has operating leases primarily for real estate in the United States and Japan.
-The United States lease is for the Company's headquarters in San Diego and is for a term of four years and one month with a term date of December 31, 2021.
-The Company's lease in Tokyo, Japan was renewed in May 2019 and has a term of two years with an autorenewal, two-year extension.
-The real estate operating leases are included in "Other long-term assets" on the Company's balance sheet and represents the Company's right to use the underlying assets for the lease term.
-The Company's obligation to make lease payments are included in "Accrued liabilities and other current liabilities" and "Other long-term liabilities" on the Company's balance sheet.
-Operating lease right-of-use assets and liabilities commencing after January 1, 2019 are recognized at commencement date based on the present value of lease payments over the lease term.
-As of December 31, 2019, total right-of-use assets and operating lease liabilities were approximately \$0.4 million, respectively.
-Operating lease expense is recognized on a straight-line basis over the lease term and is included in general and administrative expenses.
-The Company's finance lease was deemed immaterial to the consolidated financial statements.
+The United States lease is for the Company's headquarters in San Diego and has a term of five years ending January 31, 2027, with annual escalations.
+The Company's lease in Tokyo, Japan has a term of two years ending May 2023 with an auto-renewal, two-year extension.
+The real estate operating leases are included in "Right-of-use asset" on the Company's balance sheet and represents the Company's right to use the underlying assets for the lease term.
+The Company's obligation to make lease payments are included in "Operating lease liability" and "Other non-current liabilities" on the Company's consolidated balance sheet.